Jerome Thelia’s Bounce is a fascinating and thought-provoking documentary that explores why ball play is so instinctive and important to us.

 The benefit of Play: empathy and social behavior

 Since play develops the pre-frontal cortex, and rough-housing develops empathy and social behavior, play may be “the central paradox of evolution, even though it seems to be without function”.
 What is possibly damaging is that professionalization has made ball games more about winning and commercialization and money and fame.
 And less about play.

 Case in point: in 2010, the WSJ determined that in a 3-hour NFL game, the ball is played only 11 minutes.
 And one interviewee declares that American football is simply European football with violence.
 There are also many scenes capturing the opinions of football sociologist David Goldblatt.

-You don’t need to be a soccer fan to enjoy this film
+No need to be a soccer fan

 The cinematography by David McLain is gorgeous.
 The film was put together over a number of years by 3 long-time buddies, who had worked together on Quest interactive educational expeditions.